MCAT Scores Percentiles

 How is MCAT Scored?

-MCAT is scored based upon the raw scores, which literally mean the number of questions attempted correctly.
-The three sections of the MCAT except the Writing Sample section consist of multiple-choice questions.
+The test is scored based upon the raw scores, which literally mean the number of questions attempted correctly.
+The three sections of the test except the Writing Sample section consist of multiple-choice questions.
 The scores of all these sections are first calculated based upon the number of questions correctly answered.
 Any questions answered incorrectly would not have any effect on your score.
 Hence, you must not leave any of the questions that you may be unsure of.
 Try and make your best guess.
 These scores are then scaled on a 1-15 range.
 Hence, the maximum score that one can obtain in these three sections is 45.
 The Writing Sample section is given an alphabetic scoring scale that ranges from J to T. Now the scores are reported 45T, which means you have scored 45 in the three multiple-choice sections and T in the Writing Sample section.

 MCAT Score Percentiles

 The percentiles are calculated since the test is standardized for all the test takers irrespective of anything.
 In order to establish a comparative relation between all the test takers based upon the composite scores that they might obtain, the exam percentiles are calculated.
 The literal meaning of a percentile is a value with respect to the population of values.
 Here, percentiles are the scores of individuals with respect to all the other test takers.
 If we say that you scored 95%, then we mean that you have scored higher than 95% of all the test takers who took the exam.
 Likewise, it also means that your score has fallen behind 5% of all the test takers who have outperformed you.
 This way, the percentiles help you to know your performance level with respect to the test taker population.